Neural network method to search for long transient gravitational waves: Methods

 \subsubsection{Denoiser}

-The goal of a denoiser, a specialized ANN, is to retrieve a clean image $y$ from a noisy observation $x=y+\nu$, where $\nu$ is the noise.~We adopted the residual learning approach (see \cite{Zhang_2017} and appendix (\ref{denoiserArch}) for details on our modified architecture).
-The model is closed by a skip connection that links the output to the input.
-The idea is to teach the model how to predict noise and then subtract it from noisy data images in order to produce a denoised map, i.e. the input for the classifier. \\
+The goal of a denoiser, a specialized ANN, is to retrieve a clean image $y$ from a noisy observation $x=y+\nu$, where $\nu$ is the noise.~We adopted the residual learning approach (see \cite{Zhang_2017} and Appendix \ref{denoiserArch} for details on our modified architecture).
+The model is closed by a skip connection\footnote{Technique used to link network input data directly to the last stages by skipping some branches (\cite{skip_connection}).} that links the output to the input.
+The idea is to teach the model how to predict noise and then subtract it from noisy data images in order to produce a denoised map, i.e. the input for the classifier.

 A supervised training approach was followed.
 As a loss function, i.e., a mapping from real events into a real number, we choose the mean square error: